William Joyce: Burial

 As was customary for executed criminals, Joyce's remains were buried in an unmarked grave within the walls of Wandsworth Prison.
 In 1976, following a campaign by his daughter, Heather Iandolo, his body was reinterred in New Cemetery, Galway, as he had lived in Galway with his family from 1909 until 1922.
 Despite the ambiguity of his religious allegiances, he was given a Roman Catholic Tridentine Mass.

-Family
+Personal life

 Joyce had two daughters with his first wife, Hazel, who later married Oswald Mosley's bodyguard, Eric Piercey.
-One daughter, Heather Iandolo (formerly Piercey), spoke publicly of her father.
+One daughter, Heather Iandolo (formerly Piercey), spoke publicly of her father, condemning his work for Nazi Germany while highlighting his warm personality towards herself.
 She died in 2022.

+Joyce remarried in 1936, to Margaret née Cairns White.
+She died in 1972.

+In popular culture

+The 1944 film Passport to Destiny features a character played by Gavin Muir as Herr Joyce/Lord Haw, based on William Joyce as Lord Haw-Haw.

+Lord Haw-Haw appears as one of the central characters in Thomas Kilroy's 1986 play Double Cross.
+Stephen Rea originated the role.